Chapter 31 : 30- Prison Broken

 Her eyes widened at the young man and the two appeared to have a whispered argument before the pair of Aurors walked over to Harry’s side.
 “It appears my guard will be joining you.”
 She said dryly before finally turning to face Harry.
 “Good luck, Harry Potter.
 You’ll need every bit of it.”
 Harry nodded his appreciation and, with Kory, Lance and the two Italian Aurors right behind him, he set off towards the Department of Magical Transportation.

 The Department was already crowded with Aurors when Harry and the others arrived.
 “They’re all ready.”
 A Magical Transportation worker said as he handed Harry a Portkey.
 Lucy Barns was walking up and down making sure every Auror had a Portkey.

 “I’ll arrange more for when more Aurors and the Enforcers show up.”
-She said in the most professional tone Harry had ever heard from her.
+She called over in the most professional tone Harry had ever heard from her.
 “They should take you to the prison’s pathway.”

 “Thank you.”
 Harry replied as he did a mental register of his Aurors.

 “They’re made to the specification of the situation, Potter.
 I hope you know what that means.”
 Lucy said, trying to catch his eye.
 Harry nodded slowly as he gripped the quill tightly.

 “Alright, is everyone ready?”
 Harry called to the room and the others all roared their answer to him.
 “Alright then.”
 He said, inching his wand to his own Portkey.
 “On three.
 One.
 Two.
 Three!”
 And the Department of Magical Transportation vanished and was replaced by the clouded sky and rough waves that surrounded the island that held the dark tower of Azkaban prison.